Janusz Korwin-Mikke: Views

-Allegations of racism
+Following the 2023 Polish parliamentary election, Korwin-Mikke faced a defeat, losing his seat to Karina Bosak, the wife of one of the co-chairmen of Confederation, Krzysztof Bosak.
+In the aftermath, a controversy unfolded as Korwin-Mikke denied allegations that he had insulted Karina Bosak, after he claimed that women, in his opinion, should not be granted suffrage because men, not women, vote for women.
+In his own words "this is proof that women shouldn’t have the right to vote.
+Take a look at the results in the United States: Trump would have won if only men had voted, and if (only) women had voted, he would not have won in any state."
+Additionally, he commented on Karina Bosak's candidacy, suggesting that she was there primarily for her surname and had not actively campaigned.
+He took to social media to refute the claims, and remarked that he was "more likely to be prosecuted for the suspicion of making Polish blood sausages from the blood of Jewish infants than for insulting women."

 In 2014, Korwin-Mikke was fined by President of the European Parliament Martin Schulz for 'expressing himself in a racist manner'.
 The decision was taken after his speech about EU employment policy on the plenary session on 16 July, during which he said (in English): 'we have 20 million Europeans who are now negroes of Europe'.
 According to him the word 'negroes' was not meant as an offence, but rather referred to the song by John Lennon and Yoko Ono 'Woman is the Nigger of the world'.

-Allegations of homophobia and transphobia

 During an interview with Rzeczpospolita, Korwin-Mikke expressed support for prohibiting "homosexual propaganda" in schools, as well as prohibiting the organization of Equality Marches.
 He claimed that "one must slaughter" those who promote gay rights.

 Korwin-Mikke described Anna Grodzka, the first trans woman to be a member of Parliament in Poland, as a male when stating that Grodzka "extorted his seat in the Sejm by impersonating a woman."

-Allegations of Islamophobia and antisemitism

 He stated that the best way to deal with Muslims in Europe would be to keep them out, ban them from building mosques, and "if need be, oppose them militarily”.

 Korwin-Mikke has a history of antisemitic stunts and statements.
 He objected to the Polish government's decision to bar Holocaust denier David Irving from entering Poland.
 He promoted a conspiracy theory on Jews while commenting on media reports about a custom in which residents of the town of Pruchnik beat with sticks the effigy of an Orthodox Jew.
 In 2020, while making comments on the COVID-19 pandemic, he stated that anti-Jewish pogroms made Jews powerful via natural selection and that rabbis may have engineered this.
 Korwin-Mikke denies being an antisemite.

-Allegations of ableism

 During the 2012 Summer Paralympics, Korwin-Mikke wrote that the general public should "not see the disabled on television".
 On the other hand, in 2007, he set up the "Individual Development Foundation" which helps disabled people develop their skills in chess.